flow123d/flow123d/doc/design/field_evaluate.md

 } // end of Assembly<dim>
 ```
 TODO:
-- we must use lazy cache allocation since the information is added to the fields in different allocation calls and with different dimensions.
+- FieldValueCache allocates its table at the first call, but the mask for active local points is added from more calls

 ### 5.2 Map element to the cache element index
 ```